Not A Lecture

 For one, you’ve grown up.
 You’re 24 years old now with a 6 year old son.
 You’ve danced with the stars, had plastic surgery, been engaged a few times, bought and sold real estate, written a book, and had your own reality show.
 Certainly you can work with a health care provider to find a birth control method that works for you.
 That’s what responsible adults do.
 I get that teens feel the need to hide things like sex and birth control from their parents, but you aren’t a kid anymore.

 I wish you and your family the best during this trying time.
 And just like in 2008, I hope your story serves as cautionary tale to other young women.

 P.S.
 Despite what you may read online, Bristol Palin has never been affiliated with The National Campaign in any way.
 Certainly we’ve talked about her over the years, but she has never been employed here nor has she ever served as a spokesperson for this organization.

-Amy Kramer is the Senior Director of Entertainment Media at The National Campaign.
-She came to the Campaign in 2007 after more than fifteen years as a television news producer and communications consultant.
+Amy Kramer is the Senior Director of Media Relations at The National Campaign.
+She came to the Campaign in 2007 after more than fifteen years in television news and communications consulting.

 Amy’s role at the Campaign is to advance the organization’s mission by working across the media landscape with reporters, writers, producers, social media experts, media executives, and others to help them incorporate teen and unplanned pregnancy prevention messages into the content of their work.
 She is responsible for the development, management, and support of all media relations activities with the specific goal of increasing the presence of the National Campaign’s messages, leadership, and activities with all media, including news and entertainment.